mmower/ergo/guides/basic_parser.md

 ])
 ```

-The `sequence` parser tries to match a list of parser in turn and, if they all match, returns an AST composed of each of their results.
-Let's apply it:
+The `sequence` parser tries to match a list of parser in turn and, if they all match, generates an AST composed of a list of each of their results.
+Let's see how it works:

 ```elixir
 Ergo.parse(integer, "1234")